 At this point, the screen should dim, then brighten again, as if taking a snapshot with a camera.
 Once the screenshot is captured, use the following steps to find it.

-Step 3: Click or tap on the *Folder *icon located on the taskbar to open File Explorer.
+Step 3: Select the Folder icon located on the taskbar to open File Explorer.

-Step 4: Click or tap on Pictures, listed on the left, or select *OneDrive *instead if it’s configured to store screenshots in the cloud.
+Step 4: Select Pictures, listed on the left, or choose OneDrive instead if it’s configured to store screenshots in the cloud.

-Step 5: Double-click or tap on the *Screenshots *folder to access the images.
+Step 5: Double-click on the Screenshots folder to access the images.

-Note that a compatible third-party keyboard cover may include the Print Screen key.
+Note that a compatible third-party keyboard cover may include the Print screen key.
 This allows users to capture a screenshot with just one press.
-Otherwise, use the two-button instructions provided above.
+Otherwise, just use the two-button instructions provided above.